 This is why Scripture also teaches us not to conform to the ways of the world, but instead we should be transformed by the renewing of our mind.
 That makes our “knows” of utmost importance.
 In some cases, they can help to keep us out of harms way, but the right “knows” will always help us to rise above the storms.

-Just recently, a very dear sister in Christ shared with me about how eagles face storms.
-This is what the video she shared stated: “Do you know what an eagle does when a storm is coming?
+Just recently, a very dear sister in Christ shared how eagles face storms.
+This is what the video that she passed along stated: “Do you know what an eagle does when a storm is coming?
 The eagle will fly to a high spot and wait for the winds to arrive.
 When the storm hits, the eagle will move its wings so that the wind will pick it up and lift it above the storm.
 While the storm rages below, the eagle soars above.
 The eagle doesn’t escape the storm, it simply uses the storm to lift it higher…”

 The bottom line is this: God uses the storms.
-Jesus used the storm to teach the disciples to believe in who He says He is, and to trust that He is able to save.
-Many times myself I too have looked at that wind and cried out, “Lord, help me!” just like Peter did when He began to sink.
+Jesus used the storm to teach the disciples to trust who He claimed to be, and to trust that He is able to save.
+Many times myself I too have looked at that wind and cried out, “Lord, help me!” just as Peter did when He began to sink.